-We prune trees to provide safe, reliable electric service
+We trim trees to provide safe, reliable electric service

-However, when they are planted without regard to surrounding space, or are not properly maintained, they can cause problems that grow worse each year — like unwanted shade, expensive removal fees, property damage, hazards to people and disruption of utility service.
+However, when trees are planted without regard to their surroundings, or are not properly maintained, they can create serious issues that grow worse each year.
+They can cause property damage, create safety hazards, and disrupt our utility service.

 Disposal and clean up

 After a tree is trimmed, smaller limbs and branches are run through a wood chipper and hauled away.
 In an effort to hold down costs, which means lower rates for customers, larger branches are cut into manageable lengths and left behind for the property owner’s use or disposal.
 In some areas like hillsides, leaving cut vegetation can protect against erosion.

 Our Powerline Tree Clearance program is one more way Our Energies To to Serving You.